MatheusSabaudo/Data-Warehouse-Project/README.md

 ## 📜 License

-This repository uses an open‑source license (add license name here if present).
+This repository uses an open‑source license.